 Women can take the following preventative measures:

-- Women who use estrogen should take progesterone to prevent the unopposed estrogen effect.
+- Women who use estrogen should take progesterone as well to prevent the unopposed estrogen effect.

 - Younger women with irregular menstrual periods should be treated with oral birth control that contains both estrogen and progestin in order to help regulate their cycles.

-- Women should maintain a healthy body mass index; those who are overweight or obese should lose weight.
+- Women should maintain a healthy body mass index; those who are overweight or obese should lose weight accordingly.

 Cigarette smoking has been shown to be protective against endometrial cancer.
 However, due to the negative effects that smoking has on the lungs and other organs, it is not recommended.